Aron Selig Katz and family

 “Gustel was a hard woman.
 A very ambitious woman.
 Constantly running.
 Her husband (Aron) walked around with a cane, very slowly…”

 The family lived at Hospitalstraße 12, in Gera.
-(Now Karl-Liebknecht-Straße; Gera's orthodox synagogue was at Hospitalstraße 4.)
+(Now Karl-Liebknecht-Straße; Gera's Orthodox synagogue was nearby at Hospitalstraße 4.)

 1938: During the "Polenaktion" of October 28th, Aron, Gustl and Saul were deported to Poland, along with 17 000 Polish Jews.
 They managed to get to Lwow and stayed, at least in the beginning, with Aron's sister Zlate and her husband Chaim Teenenbaum.